It’s unlikely, but theoretically possible, for herpes to spread by sharing a straw or glassware.

 - the virus is shedding, which doesn’t cause any symptoms

 The amount of time that the herpes virus can live outside of the body can vary.
-It’s been estimated that it can be anywhere from a few hours up to a week.
+It’s been estimated that it can be anywhere from a

 Other myths exist about how herpes spreads.
 Here are some of the facts: